churichard/notabase/README.md

-# Atomic
+# Notabase

-Atomic is a personal knowledge base for non-linear thinking.
+Notabase is a personal knowledge base for non-linear thinking.